 SOA HOTEL – a lovely hotel located within walking distance from Black Lake.
 We stayed there one night and had a very pleasant experience.
-Mark and I have been working for Marriott sometime ago and thought that Soa looked very similar to Courtyard, just on a smaller scale.
-Comfortable lobby, courteous staff, delicious breakfast, and cozy room awaited on us in this hotel.
+Mark and I have been working for Marriott sometime ago and thought that Soa looked very similar to Courtyard in Kentucky where we used to live, just on a smaller scale.
+A comfortable lobby, courteous staff, delicious breakfast, and cozy room awaited us in this hotel.

 POLAR STAR – another good choice that can suit various types of travelers.
 Those who love spacious rooms when traveling in a small company and others who travel with children or a few friends.

-We stayed in a one-bedroom suite with a separate bedroom for two of us and an unfolded couch in the living room where we could work and watch TV.
+We stayed in a one-bedroom suite with a separate bedroom and living room where we could work and watch TV.
 Our room was one of the smallest.
 So if you come with family or friends, there will be enough room for everyone.
 Breakfast is included in the rate, comes as a buffet and there are a lot of items to choose from.

-Even though the property is located near the major road, it is absolutely quiet and peaceful.
+Even though the property is located near the major road, it is quiet and peaceful.

-This hotel is located 10 minutes away from the Zabljak city center in a picturesque setting.
+This hotel is only 10 minutes away from the Zabljak city center in a picturesque setting.
 If you have a car, driving to and from Polar Star will not be a problem.